The Loxone intercom is the perfect solution for video and audio access control at your door or gate.

 Camera Module Reset

-1. To reset the camera module set the DIP switch 1 on the camera module to OFF (normal state is switch 1 ON, switch 2 OFF).
+2. Set the DIP switch 1 on the camera module to OFF ( the normal state is switch 1 ON, switch 2 OFF).
 See picture below.

 SIP Module reset